 Every full oriented bisector $\B$ divides $\overline{\Bbb B}$ into two {\it half-spaces\/} (closed $4$-balls) $K^+$ and $K^-$, where $K^+$ lies on the side of the normal vector to $\B$.
-Note that, in general, the fundamental polyhedron $P$ in Theorem 2.2.4 is not included in the half-space $K_i^+$ {\it bounded\/} by ${\prec}\B_i{\succ}$.
+Note that, in general, the~fundamental polyhedron $P$ in Corollary 2.2.6 is not contained in the half-space $K_i^+$ {\it bounded\/} by ${\prec}\B_i{\succ}$.

-{\bf Lemma 2.3.2 {\rm[Appendix, Lemma 4.3.5]}.} {\sl Let\/ $\B$ and\/ $\B'$ be two full bisectors transversal along a common slice\/~$S$.
+{\bf Lemma 2.3.2 {\rm[Appendix, Lemma 4.3.5]}.} {\sl Let\/ $\B$ and\/ $\B'$ be two full bisectors transversal along a common slice\/ $S$.
 Then\/ $\B$, $\B'$, and\/ $\partial_\infty\Bbb B$ are transversal and\/ $\B\cap\B'=S$.}

-Let $\B$ and $\B'$ be two segments of bisectors that begin\penalty-10000
+Let $\B$ and $\B'$ be two segments of bisectors that begin

 \leftskip0pt